shreeshamahishi/InferneonML/APIDetails.md

 ## DataUtils.loadLabeledPoints()

 Given the path of a comma-separated file (CSV) file which contains data and a suggested schema, this method
      attempts to create a list of LabeledPoint objects.
+The signature of the method is defined as follows:

+     ```
+     def loadLabeledPoints(path : String, schema : Array[(String, Array[String])], classIndex : Int, caseSensitive: Boolean):
+  			(ArrayBuffer[String], Array[Option[LabeledPoint]])
+     ```
 The following assumptions are made:

 - There is NO header information; the schema contains all the information needed for generating the LabeledPoint objects.
 The ordering of the columns correspond to the one specified in the schema.

 - The data can contain missing information.
 This can either show up in the file as empty strings (or whitespaces) or can be represented by a question mark ( ? ).

 - The data can contain commas; however in such cases, that data item must be enclosed in double-quotes.
      E.g.: "Hello, World".
 Moreover, escaped strings are not handled; in such cases, behaviour is undefined.

 - The data can consist of both categorical (nominal) features as well as numerical data.

 A labeled point is returned for each row in the data with a the label value and a dense or sparse Vector.
 For a
      categorical feature, the corresponding entry in the Vector is a zero-indexed integer that corresponds to the index of that value in that categorical feature.
 For a numerical feature, the entry in the Vector will be the number itself.
 - path Path of the file representing the input file.

 - schema  An array of tuples representing the schema.
 Each element of this array should identify a feature at a corresponding column in the data.
 A feature is again represented by a 2-tuple.
 The first element of the feature tuple should denote the name of the feature.
 The second element of the feature tuple should be an array of categorical values for that feature as found in the data.
 If a feature is numerical, this corresponding array should be empty.
 - classIndex  The class or target index indicating which column represents the class.
 This must be a zero-based indexed integer and must be lesser than the number of features suggested in the schema.
-     - caseSensitive If this is specified as "true" categorical values will be checked in a case- sensitive manner, and case-insensitive otherwise.
+- caseSensitive If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.

 The two-tuple value represents the following:
 - The first element of the tuple is an array containing a descriptive Strings of errors.
 Errors might be found due to inconsistency in the data.
 If no errors are found, this array buffer will be empty.
 Each error description starts with the line number at which the error was seen.
              The line numbers are 0-indexed.

 - The second element of the tuple is the list of labeled points.
 They are wrapped in an Optional value to address the possibility of inconsistency of the data at the corresponding row.
 If a row has missing data or some elements of a row could not be inferred, a LabeledPoint is created with a sparse Vector for that row; else if a row has data that could be inferred correctly for all fields, a LabeledPoint is created with a dense Vector for that row.
-    /

 ## DataUtils.loadLabeledPointsRDD()

-  /
-     Given RDD of String representing CSV (comma-separated values) data and a suggested schema, this method attempts to create a RDD of LabeledPoint objects.
+Given RDD of String representing CSV (comma-separated values) data and a suggested schema, this method
+     attempts to create a RDD of LabeledPoint objects.
+The signature of the method is as defined as follows: def loadLabeledPoints(path : String, schema : Array[(String, Array[String])], classIndex : Int, caseSensitive: Boolean):
+  (ArrayBuffer[String], Array[Option[LabeledPoint]])

      The following assumptions are made:

      1. The ordering of the columns correspond to the one specified in the schema.
      2. The data can contain missing information.
 This can either show up in the file as empty strings (or